moatazeldebsy/TestCafe-TAU/README.md

 * `Chapter 10` Branch -- Reporting with TestCafe
 * `Chapter 11` Branch -- TestCafe Visual Validation with Applitools
 * `Chapter 12` Branch -- Integrate TestCafe with GitHub Actions
-* `Chapter 13` Branch -- Run TestCafe Tests on SauceLabs
+* `Chapter 13` Branch -- Run TestCafe Tests on Applitools Ultrafast Grid
 * `Chapter 14` Branch -- Use TestCafe Docker Image

 You need to checkout the branch depending on the chapter you are on.